Easy Whole Wheat Zucchini Bread Recipe

 A whole loaf of zucchini bread cooling on a parchment paper lined metal cooling rack.

-If you love banana bread, chances are you also love zucchini bread.
-Our zucchini bread recipe is so delicious and sweet, and itโ€™s a great way to sneak in some veggies for those of you with picky eaters!
+If you love my whole wheat banana bread or my whole wheat pumpkin bread, chances are you also love zucchini bread.
+Our zucchini bread recipe is so delicious and sweet, and it's a great way to sneak in some veggies for those of you with picky eaters!
 Yummy spices, honey, and applesauce provide fantastic flavor to this whole wheat zucchini bread.
 These flavors all come together to make the most delicious summer treat.
 Serve it as a perfect breakfast treat or afternoon snack for your kids and yourself!

 Sliced quick bread with courgette and pecans on a parchment lined metal cooling rack.